cbolisetti/multiappfracflow/doc/content/multiapp_fracture_flow_PorousFlow_3D.md

 !listing 3dFracture/matrix_app.i block=Materials

+The matrix input file transfers data to the same fracture input file used in the previous section for the fully insulated fracture.

 ### Heat transfer coefficients, matrix mesh sizes and time scales

 As mentioned in the [mathematical and physical introduction](multiapp_fracture_flow_equations.md) the use of heat transfer coefficients such as